wavefrontHQ/docs/pages/doc/trace_data_details.md

 ## Application Tags

-An `ApplicationTags` object describes your application to the Wavefront service.
+An `ApplicationTags` object describes your application to the Operations for Applications service.
 The service requires tags that describe the structure of your application.
 These application tags are associated with the metrics and trace data that are sent by the instrumented microservices in your application.

 You specify a separate `ApplicationTags` object, with a separate set of tag values, for each microservice you instrument.
 The tags include information about the way your application is structured and deployed, so your code normally obtains tag values from a configuration file at runtime.
-The configuration file might be provided by the Wavefront SDK, or it might be part of a custom configuration mechanism that is implemented by your application.
+The configuration file might be provided by the Operations for Applications SDK, or it might be part of a custom configuration mechanism that is implemented by your application.
 (Only SDKs with quickstart setup steps provide a configuration file.)

 {% include note.html content="You can use an `ApplicationTags` object to store any additional custom tags that you want to associate with reported metrics or trace data." %}

-### How the Wavefront Service Uses Application Tags
+### How the Operations for Applications Uses Application Tags

-The Wavefront service uses application tags to aggregate and filter data at different levels of granularity.
+Operations for Applications uses application tags to aggregate and filter data at different levels of granularity.

 * **Required tags** enable you to drill down into the data for a particular service:
     - `application` - Name that identifies the application, for example, `beachshirts`.
 All microservices in the same application should use the same `application` name.